 - CCA’s plans to expand the Verified Beef ProductionTM program to include animal care, biosecurity and environmental stewardship

 Stay tuned for upcoming episodes of the Beef Research School, which will soon discuss genetic selection to improve carcass quality and beef producers’ thoughts about extension.
 Past episodes covered deadstock disposal, rangeland health assessment, and mineral supplementation.
-For more information on the Beef Research School, visit www.beefresearch.ca/blog/new-video-series/
+More information on the Beef Research School